10 Things You Should Never Keep in a Storage Unit

 Your leather jacket and shoes also might not care well in a storage unit.
 Leather can also be affected by temperature extremes, which can cause it to shrink or expand.
 Here are 10 things you should never leave outside overnight.

 You may think you’re protecting yourself by locking your documents away, but as many thieves have shown, a Master Lock is no deterrent.
 In fact, in Washington state, a hard drive containing 1.2 million people’s names, health records, and Social Security numbers was stolen from a storage unit, according to the Associated Press.

 Toxic or Hazardous Chemicals

 Holding on to those paint cans is tempting, but the potential for heat and lack of ventilation in storage units make storing chemical a potential for disaster.
-Check out these 50 organizing tips.

 Record collectors love vinyl, but a storage unit is no place for your collection.
 Vinyl is very sensitive to changes in temperature, which can cause records to warp and compromise sound quality.
 Check out our favorite cheap garage storage ideas you can DIY here.